 - Another alternative is for neighboring counties with only a few schools to request a combined report.
 The combined report would follow the same parameters as the standard county reports (e.g., at least three schools, etc.) School authorization is not required for such combined reports.

-- DPI anticipates releasing county reports during summer 2019.
+- DPI anticipates releasing county reports during late summer or early fall 2019.
 Updates will be posted here.